-The EP&A Act and regulations clearly states that the certifier is responsible for the issuing of the construction certificate and the PCA is responsible to ensure the development is constructed in accordance with the Consent and building regulations.
+The Environmental Planning and Assessment Act 1979 (EP&A Act) and Regulations clearly states that the certifier is responsible for the issuing of the construction certificate and the PCA is responsible to ensure the development is constructed in accordance with the consent and building regulations.

-The protection of the environment and public domain is seen as the responsibility of the Council.
+The protection of the environment and public domain is seen as the responsibility of Council.